hmxgo/hmxgo/README.md

 - 🐶 Merely a coder adrift in the sea of creation
 - 🐹 Love C-like languages
 - 🐴 Love hypertext and powerful divs
-- 📫 Reach me @juzza@mastodon.social
+- 📫 Reach me juzza@mastodon.social